 Agent: Chris Colbourn

 She was awarded the SAG/AFTRA Lifetime Achievement award for Sound Recordings in 2012 and received the 2014 Smithsonian Ingenuity Award in the Performing Arts.
-She was chosen as a Perspective Series artist at Carnegie Hall and hosted four concerts (including a major show of her own in February 2016) during their 2015/16 season.
-She continues her association with Carnegie Hall as a Creative Partner.
-She also served as 2015 Artist-in-Residence at the Country Music Hall of Fame and Museum in Nashville.
-On October 11, 2015 she was inducted into the Nashville Songwriters’ Hall of Fame.
+She was chosen as a Perspective Series artist at Carnegie Hall and hosted four concerts during their 2015/16 season, and she continues her association as Creative Partner through the 2017/18 season.

-In her latest release,“The River and the Thread,” a collaboration with husband/co-writer/producer and arranger John Leventhal, Cash evokes a kaleidoscopic examination of the geographic, emotional, musical and historic landscape of the American South.
-The album has received impressive worldwide acclaim and attained the highest debut in the Billboard charts of any of her previous albums.
-It received 3 Grammy Awards in 2015.
+In her latest album,“The River and the Thread,” a collaboration with husband/co-writer/producer and arranger John Leventhal, Cash evokes a kaleidoscopic examination of the geographic, emotional, musical and historic landscape of the American South.
+The album garnered impressive worldwide acclaim and she received 3 Grammy Awards for it in 2015.

 She and John Leventhal are currently writing the music and lyrics for a musical.
 She plans on releasing an album of new material in 2018.